bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/login-to-openshift.md

 When you log in to the Silver cluster OpenShift console, you have the option of using GitHub or your Azure AD IDIR.
 Github login requires membership of the `bcgov` or `bcgov-c` organisations and [linking to an IDIR account](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#organizations-in-github).

-You have to log in with IDIR into the OpenShift console before you can associate any role bindings with the IDIR account.
+You have to log in with IDIR into the OpenShift console once before you can associate any role bindings with the IDIR account.

 ![Image of authorization options](../../images/OCP4%20cluster%20authentication%20login%20page%20showing%20github%20and%20azure%20ad%20idir%20as%20options.png)